oktagonia/oktagonia.github.io/docs/blog/insolubility/p.md

 As such, if $K_r(G)$ is the trivial group, then $K_r(H)$—being a group—must also be the trivial group.
 Therefore $H\subseteq G$ is a soluble group.

-Notice that the contrapositive of this statement—that the insolubility of $H \subseteq G$ imples the insolubility of $G$—gives us the inductive step of our proof.
+The contrapositive of this statement—that the insolubility of $H \subseteq G$ imples the insolubility of $G$—gives us the inductive step of our proof.
 We wish to show that the insolubility of $S_n$ implies the insolubility of $S_{n+1}.$ If we can show that